-Page of quotes & links to articles on the nutrient of Iron and of how to prevent or address nutritional deficiencies or dangerous excess amounts; articles by doctors, dietitians and studies published in science journals; regards omnivores (meat-eaters), vegetarians and vegans.
+Page of clips, quotes & links regards Iron; how to prevent or address deficiency or dangerous excess amounts; regards omnivores (meat-eaters), vegetarians and vegans.

 = = = =

 Medical Journal of Australia: “Vegetarians who eat a varied and well balanced diet are not at any greater risk of iron deficiency anaemia than non-vegetarians.

 A diet rich in wholegrains, legumes, nuts, seeds, dried fruits, iron-fortified cereals and green leafy vegetables provides an adequate iron intake.

 Vitamin C and other organic acids enhance non-haem iron absorption, a process that is carefully regulated by the gut.

 People with low iron stores or higher physiological need for iron will tend to absorb more iron and excrete less.”

 Reference: “Iron and vegetarian diets”, Med J Aust 2013; 199 (4 Suppl): S11-S16; https://www.mja.com.au/journal/2013/199/4/iron-and-vegetarian-diets

 Regards haem/heme iron (from eating animals) and coronary heart disease (CHD) the European Heart Journal states: “High dietary haem iron intake was associated with a 65% increase in CHD risk…” regards a study of 16,136 women.